ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 by using the remote monad design pattern
 **we can automate taking advantage of the batch capability**, amortizing the cost of the remote call.
-Rather than have separate entry point for batched and singleton calls, a single entry point can provide both batched and singletons, simplifying the API.
+Rather than have separate entry points for batched and singleton calls, a single entry point can provide both batched and singleton calls, simplifying the API.
 The library also acts as a case study of using the remote monad.